What we do

 Wellbeing during COVID-19

-Since New Zealand went into Level 4 lockdown in March 2020, we have learnt a lot about COVID-19.
+Since the COVID-19 pandemic begun, we have learnt a lot about COVID-19.
 For example, we know that hygiene measures, contact tracing, physical distancing and wearing face coverings can help to keep us all safe from the virus.
 However, the ongoing situation has had an effect on personal wellbeing with some being more affected than others.
 With this in mind we are continuing our focus on staying safe, keeping connected and looking after each other.

 We can do this!